Stellenbosch-Econometrics/Geospatial-Inequality/README.md

 ### Analysis Scripts

+- `SA_NL_GINI_TS.R`: Produces time series estimates of inequality in South Africa based on annual nightlights median composite images since 2014.
+It also computes and explores municipal nightlights time series, which are however deemed useless.

-- `south_africa_inequality.R`: Produces spatial remotely sensed inequality estimates for South Africa inside 96km2 hexagons or 1km2 interpolations with 5 or 10km radius - based on IWI, RWI and Nightlights in 2020.
+- `SA_inequality.R`: Produces spatial remotely sensed inequality estimates for South Africa inside 96km2 hexagons or 1km2 interpolations with 5 or 10km radius - based on IWI, RWI and Nightlights in 2020.

-- `NA_NL_GINI_TS.R`: Produces time series estimates of inequality in South Africa based on annual nightlights median composite images since 2014.
+- `spatial_tax_panel.R`: Explores the Spatial Tax Panel v3.7 and joins it with the RWI, IWI, Nightlights and Population, from which alternative municipal GINI estimates are produces.
+The estimates are compared using correlations and graphs.

+- `explore_SA_inequality.R`: Explores the inequality estimates computed in `SA_inequality.R` using correlations and graphs, and relates them to the Uber Hexagons of the Spatial Tax Panel v3.7.

+- `viz_raster_layers.py`: Python script to plot raster layers and nightlights/wealth estimates at high resolution using Matplotlib.

+### Results

+- The `results/` folder contains all the GINI estimates produced by various scripts.
+The result involving 96km2 hexagons is saved as a [GeoPackage](https://www.geopackage.org/) database, which contains the geometry and can be read from many softwares.
+The folder also contains a [QGIS](https://qgis.org/en/site/) project to visualize these different estimates.

+- The `figures/` folder contains various graphs and figures.

+- The `presentation/` folder contains a Beamer presentation of the results, delivered at the BBL seminar in the Stellenbosch Economics Department on April 18, 2023.
+The seminar was recorded.